Akuli/python-tutorial/if.md

     print("Access denied.")
 ```

-The program prints different things depending on what you enter.
+The program prints different things depending on what we enter.

     >>> ================================ RESTART ================================
     >>>